 The classification determines the method by which the financial assets are carried on the statement of financial position subsequent to inception and how changes in value are recorded.
-Receivables are measured at amortized cost with subsequent impairments recognized in profit or loss and cash is classified as FVTPL.
+Cash and receivables are measured at amortized cost with subsequent impairments recognized in profit or loss.